161I 3 year full-time I160 2 year (accelerated)

 The module continues the final project; in this final module, you will have the opportunity to apply ITIL and service manage your cloud solutions, and complete your project closure documentation for PRINCE2 Agile.

-Coventry University is ranked 15th in the UK in the Guardian University Guide 2020.
+Coventry has been ranked top 15 in the UK for 5 years running in the The Guardian University Guide 2016-2020.
 CU Coventry is part of the Coventry University Group.

 In more detail...